afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 [...]
 ```

-<mark>And then, in keeping with CircleCI's "coding is configuration" mantra, right below the `coveralls/upload` command we'll add the `path_to_lcov` parameter provided by the Coveralls Orb, to let it know where to grab the coverage report it should upload to Coveralls:</mark>
+<mark>Then we'll add the `path_to_lcov` parameter provided by the Coveralls Orb, to tell the `coveralls/upload` command where to find the coverage report it should upload to Coveralls:</mark>

 ```ruby
 # /circleci/config.yml